May 2024

 Markets factor in most things

 Turning to the current market position, many individuals may refer to the value of their pension or ISA arrangements as a reference point to how markets are moving.
-We all know that the value of funds can fall as well as rise, and we have seen some significant volatility this year.
+We all know that the value of funds can fall as well as rise, and we have seen some volatility this year, although alongside positive returns from some global equity markets.
 Volatility is not uncommon, and this can be triggered by global economic events, or their continued effects.

 Market